vorSherer/code-301-prework/windows/wsl.md

 - Now we need to grant that user administrative control.
 In your SQL shell, type the following: `ALTER ROLE your-username-here WITH superuser;`, replacing "your-username-here" with the username you created a role for in the previous step.
 - If successful, you will receive the feedback `ALTER ROLE`.
 - Next, we need to create a default database for your new user and assign ownership of it to your new account.
 In the SQL shell, type the following: `CREATE DATABASE your-username-here;`, replacing "your-username-here" with your username.
 On success, you will receive the feedback `CREATE DATABASE`.
-  - Note: You might get a `WARNING: could not flush dirty data: Function not implemented` error many times when you run this command.
+  - Note: You might get a `WARNING: could not flush dirty data: Function not implemented` warning many times when you run this command.
 This is okay!
 Let the command keep running, and you should eventually see success.
 - To change the owner of your database from the `postgres` user to your user, type the folliwing: `ALTER DATABASE your-username-here OWNER TO your-username-here;`, replacing "your-username-here" with your username.
 On success, you will receive the feedback `ALTER DATABASE`.
 - Close your SQL shell with `\q` or `ctrl-D`.
 Type `psql` again and your SQL shell should now open as your default user.
 Hooray!